4 years ago, I came across some articles on different kind of retirement spending.

 Wade Pfau did the same study and come to a conclusion that the safe withdrawal rate needs to be down to 3%.

-Your Withdrawal Adjustment Always goes up regardless of the Value of the Portfolio, or Your Way of Life
+2. Strategy Assumes Your Spending Adjustment Always goes up regardless of the Value of the Portfolio, or Your Way of Life

 Regardless of environment we are operating in, good or bad, inflation or deflationary, according to the constant inflation-adjusted spending method, your spending is always revised up.